2017 Themes and Projects

 Business Development and Economic Growth

 Event to bring together the entrepreneurial community and established healthcare leaders to promote entrepreneurism and highlight the critical value of such organizations and individuals to the overall success and growth of Louisville’s economy.
-HEN will recognize a large number of healthcare entrepreneurs and their organizations.

 Stay Tuned!
 Event targeted for October 24th